 The state has established strict guidelines on how the County can distribute revenue raised by the hotel/motel lodging tax.
-Beginning in 2021, after the bonds used to pay for construction of CenturyLink are paid, King County is obligated by state law to use a minimum of 37.5 percent of the hotel/motel tax revenue for the arts and cultural programs, a minimum of 37.5 percent for affordable housing or services for homeless youth, and whatever remains for the promotion of tourism, which specifically includes professional sports facilities.
+Beginning in 2021, after the bonds used to pay for construction of CenturyLink are paid off, King County is obligated by state law to use a minimum of 37.5 percent of the hotel/motel tax revenue for the arts and cultural programs, a minimum of 37.5 percent for affordable housing or services for homeless youth, and whatever remains for the promotion of tourism, which specifically includes professional sports facilities.

-The other 37.5 percent of lodging tax revenue – roughly $13.5 million annually and expected to rise over time – would be distributed as mandated by state statute to 4Culture to support art, cultural and heritage facilities, as well as the performing arts.
+A second allotment of 37.5 percent of lodging tax revenue – roughly $13.5 million annually and expected to rise over time – would be distributed as mandated by state statute to 4Culture to support art, cultural and heritage facilities, as well as the performing arts.
 4Culture is the cultural funding agency for King County.

 In fact, I consider funding for Safeco Field to be a significant investment when it comes to attracting visitors to the region.
-Of the 3 million fans that come to Safeco Field each year, approximately 55 percent come from outside King County.
+Of the 3 million fans who come to Safeco Field each year, approximately 55 percent come from outside King County.
 They stay in our hotels, dine in our restaurants, shop in our stores and keep our city and region vibrant.
-In addition, the Mariners provide a lot of jobs to our region, employing more than 2,000 full- and part-time workers.
+In addition, the Mariners provide a lot of direct and indirect jobs to our region, directly employing more than 2,000 full- and part-time workers.
 They also excel in hiring individuals with special needs, and their food vendor, Centerplate, fills open positions on game days with workers from Seattle’s Millionair Club – a non-profit that specializes in helping people who are experiencing homelessness or other barriers to employment become job ready.

-For all of these reasons, I support the executive’s proposal to allocate a portion of the lodging tax revenue to Safeco Field for capital maintenance and improvements.
+For all of these reasons, I support the Executive’s proposal to allocate a portion of the lodging tax revenue to Safeco Field for capital maintenance and improvements.
 And, importantly, I am most pleased that a large portion of these funds would be going to programs aimed at ending homelessness.
 All told, the funds would work in concert together by providing more public housing, increasing access to the arts, and drawing more people to our region, keeping it as one of the top tourist destinations in the United States.

 However, be assured, the Executive’s proposal likely will be amended as a result of scrutiny and deliberation on the part of the Council and input provided by the public.
 And, I am definitely open to modifying it to direct more funding to affordable housing or to fund other tourist-related facilities in our County.

 A public hearing on the motion has yet to be scheduled.
 Once one is, there will be an opportunity for public testimony.
 Click here to see upcoming agendas for the council’s Committee of the Whole.